top of page

 Perilous Passage: Birth In America Film Screening & Dialogue on Maternal Health, Justice & Hope

-Speakers: Christy Turlington, Nikia Grayson, DNP, MPH, MSN, MA, CNM, FNP-C, FACNM
+Speakers: Christy Turlington Burns, Nikia Grayson, DNP, MPH, MSN, MA, CNM, FNP-C, FACNM

 A private preview followed by a discussion on maternal health inequities, highlighting community birth work, national trends, and the power of storytelling to drive healing and policy change.